Fan Zhendong: Playing style and equipment

-A right-handed shakehand-grip player, Fan plays an attacking style of table tennis using his explosive footwork and thunderous forehand loops to finish off his opponents.
+A right-handed shakehand-grip player, Fan plays an attacking style of table tennis using his explosive footwork and thunderous and well placed loops to finish off his opponents.
 Emerging as a 16-year-old wunderkind, Fan's playing style is often compared to his senior compatriot Ma Long.
 In addition to being trained by national team coaches, he has been specially trained by both Wang Hao and Ma Lin.
 His encounters against senior players in the Chinese national team have drawn much speculation and anticipation.
 His fearlessness and technique allow him to challenge highly rated, experienced players, sometimes even beating top players in thrilling style.

+Fan raises his elbow higher on his strokes compared to some of his contemporaries such as Ma Long and Xu Xin, resulting in a stronger backhand-forehand transition game at the expense of a more vulnerable middle.
+In 2021, Timo Boll stated that he felt that he and Fan played a similar style except that Fan was better.
+Boll did not elaborate further.